oliviakremer/olivia-portfolio/README.md

 Hello and welcome to my portfolio!
 This is a collection of my projects and work that showcase my skills and experience in the field of digital product management.

-The portfolio includes a variety of projects, ranging from HTML and CSS formatting to more complex projects involving user research, product strategy, and project management.
-Each project is designed to demonstrate my ability to create user-centered products and services that meet the needs of both businesses and customers.
+The portfolio was created using HTML and CSS formatting.

-In addition to my project work, my portfolio also includes information about my background, education, and work experience.
+My portfolio includes information about my background, education, and work experience, as well as some of my skills.
 This information provides context for my projects and demonstrates my qualifications as a digital product manager.

 Throughout this portfolio, I have paid close attention to design and accessibility to ensure that all users can easily navigate and view the content.
 I have also included relevant links to my social media profiles and contact information, making it easy for potential clients or employers to get in touch with me.